vithvo/Sneakers/README.md

 ###HELLO!!!

-This is the site of a small sneaker store SNEAKERS(https://vithvo.github.io/Sneakers/)
+This is the site of a small sneaker store [SNEAKERS](https://vithvo.github.io/Sneakers/) <-- Click here